Naturalism (philosophy): Methodological naturalism

+The position that the study of the function of nature is also the study of the origin of nature is in contrast with opponents who take the position that functioning of the cosmos is unrelated to how it originated.
+While they are open to supernatural fiat in its invention and coming into existence, during scientific study to explain the functioning of the cosmos, they do not appeal to the supernatural.
+They agree that allowing "science to appeal to untestable supernatural powers to explain how nature functions would make the scientist's task meaningless, undermine the discipline that allows science to make progress, and would be as profoundly unsatisfying as the ancient Greek playwright's reliance upon the deus ex machina to extract his hero from a difficult predicament."

 Views on methodological naturalism

 W. V. O. Quine

 W. V. O. Quine describes naturalism as the position that there is no higher tribunal for truth than natural science itself.
 In his view, there is no better method than the scientific method for judging the claims of science, and there is neither any need nor any place for a "first philosophy", such as (abstract) metaphysics or epistemology, that could stand behind and justify science or the scientific method.

 Therefore, philosophy should feel free to make use of the findings of scientists in its own pursuit, while also feeling free to offer criticism when those claims are ungrounded, confused, or inconsistent.
 In Quine's view, philosophy is "continuous with" science, and both are empirical.
 Naturalism is not a dogmatic belief that the modern view of science is entirely correct.
 Instead, it simply holds that science is the best way to explore the processes of the universe and that those processes are what modern science is striving to understand.